JWizerd/udacity-cloud-developer--capstone/README.md

 ## Why not just use Facebook Marketplace or Events?
-Some people do not want to participate in social media platforms but still want to contribute and create their own share markets (i.e. anarchists, non-confirmers, religious folk etc.).
+Some people do not want to participate in social media platforms but still want to contribute and create their own share marketplaces (i.e. anarchists, non-confirmers, religious folk etc.).
 Therefore a separate platform is much needed.

 ## What types of goods and services are typically sold at Share Markets?